 The Reves Center is currently accepting applications for Classroom Instructors and Peer Assistants:

-The Keio/W&M Cross-Cultural Collaboration brings 35 - 40 students from Keio University in Japan to campus for lectures, discussions, activities, and projects focusing on various aspects of American culture.
-The Reves Center is looking for 4 Classroom Instructors, who will be responsible for teaching and facilitating this fast-paced cross-cultural program for the Keio students.
-CIs will lead discussions based on lectures given by American Studies and other faculty in small group settings (approximately 9 students each).
+The Keio/W&M Cross-Cultural Collaboration brings roughly 32 students from Keio University in Japan to campus for lectures, discussions, activities, and projects focusing on various aspects of American culture.
+The Reves Center is looking for 3 Classroom Instructors, who will be responsible for teaching and facilitating this fast-paced cross-cultural program for the Keio students.
+CIs will lead discussions based on lectures given by American Studies and other faculty in small group settings (approximately 10 students each).
 In addition to leading discussion groups, CIs will read and grade journals and other projects, supply thoughtful and constructive feedback to students to promote their use of the English language and understanding of American Culture, participate in afternoon and evening cultural and social activities, and supervise and provide leadership to one or two W&M undergraduates who will assist the Keio students with their projects and other related tasks (Peer Assistants or PAs).
-CIs will also accompany students to D.C. at the end of the program, and will participate in a panel discussion/presentation on-site.
+CIs will also accompany students to D.C. at the end of the program, and will participate in a panel discussion/presentation.
 CIs are expected to drive a Student Activities van for many of the program activities.
-All CIs must attend training during the Spring 2017 semester.
+All CIs must attend training during the Spring 2018 semester.

-Job Requirements: Current W&M graduate student (must be returning in Fall 2017).
+JOB REQUIREMENTS: Current W&M graduate student.
 Experience working in cross-cultural environments a plus.

 Note: CIs will receive a meal supplement and accommodation for the D.C. portion of the program.